EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

 * Log out of Open OnDemand.
 * Log out of the host from which you accessed Open OnDemand.

-If you do any of these, then you can re-access your running container via 'My Interactive Sessions' (overlaid squares icon) on the menu bar, then 'Connect to JupyterLab' on your session's job card.
+You can re-access your running container via 'My Interactive Sessions' (overlaid squares icon) on the menu bar, then 'Connect to JupyterLab' on your session's job card.

 ### End your job